raystack/firehose/docs/reference/configuration.md

 * Default value: `FALSE`

 * Elasticsearch sink can be created in 2 modes: Upsert mode or UpdateOnly mode.
 If this config is set:\
-    - `TRUE`: Firehose will run on UpdateOnly mode which will only UPDATE the already existing documents in the ElasticSearch index.
+    - `TRUE`: Firehose will run on UpdateOnly mode which will only UPDATE the already existing documents in the Elasticsearch index.
     - `FALSE`: Firehose will run on Upsert mode, UPDATING the existing documents and also INSERTING any new ones.

 #### <a name="SINK_ES_INPUT_MESSAGE_TYPE" /> `SINK_ES_INPUT_MESSAGE_TYPE`